bodo-ai/Bodo/docs/docs/integrating_bodo/kubernetes.md

 - **Access to a Kubernetes cluster.**

-    For this example, we'll use AWS EKS.
-See the section below on [creating an EKS cluster][ekskops] to see how we set it up.
+    For this example, we'll use kops on AWS.
+See the section below on [creating a Kubernetes cluster][kops] to see how we set it up.

 - **A Docker image containing the Bodo application scripts and their intended Bodo version made available on a Docker registry, so that Kubernetes can pull it.**